Macfarlane Burnet’s best known contributions to science are:

 The fact that tolerance of foreign cells could be acquired by a body led to advances in reducing the human immune response to transplants, allowing organ transplants to be carried out without rejection of the transplanted organ.

 Burnet and Medawar shared the 1960 Nobel Prize in Physiology or Medicine for their discoveries.

-The Theory of Clonal SelectionLymphocytes are a type of white blood cell that responds to invading cells, which are called antigens.
-They do this using antigen receptors – the surface of each lymphocyte cell has about 100,000 receptors on its surface.
+The Theory of Clonal SelectionLymphocytes are a type of white blood cell that respond to invading cells, which are called antigens.
+They do this using antigen receptors – each lymphocyte cell has about 100,000 receptors on its surface.